 Another prep design issue is leaving sharp corners or edges.
 This can induce a point of contact where crack prorogation can begin.
 Stress concentration occurs at the point where the sharp edge of the tooth meets the zirconia.

 Zirconia crown fracture due to poor material handling

-The are many ways the lab that manufactures the material can cause fracture and there a ways the manufacturer of the product can as well, however I will focus just on the dentist’s issues.
-As dentists the way we can cause a zirconia crown fracture is by drilling on the crown, especially without copious water spray.
+The are many ways the lab that manufactures the material can cause fracture.
+There are also many ways the manufacturer of the product can as well.
+However we will focus just on the dentist’s issues.
+As dentists, the way we can cause a zirconia crown fracture is by drilling on the crown, especially without copious water spray.
 This is done while adjusting a crown to fit on the tooth preparation.
-Adjusts that cause Bruxzir crown fracture can be inside the crown, interproximal, or occlusal.
+Adjustments that cause Bruxzir crown fracture can be inside the crown, interproximal, or occlusal.
 Of course an endodontic access also requires significant drilling of the zirconia crown.
-The only time I have seen this be a problem is with endodontic access of a tooth that has a zirconia crown.
-This is the cause of one of the two zirconia products I have personally seen fracture.
+The most common time we have seen zirconia fracture is with an endodontic access of the tooth.
+This is the cause of one of the two zirconia products we have recently seen fracture.

 The most common reason zirconia is cracking and breaking is simply that it is too thin.

 As you can see in this graph the thickness of zirconia has s big impact on it’s strength.
 Even if dentists supply 1.5mm of clearance, which is difficult to verify in every location, then the milling procedure will chew up some of that.